 All Applicants are required to submit a Technical Volume.
 The Technical Volume must not be more than 15 pages, excluding the cover pages and table of contents.
-If the Technical Volume exceeds the maximum page length indicated above, DOE will review only the authorized number of pages and disregard any additional pages.
+If the Technical Volume exceeds the maximum number of pages specified above, DOE will review only the authorized number of pages and disregard any additional pages.
 The Technical Volume must be submitted in Adobe PDF format.

-The Technical Volume must conform to the content and form requirements in Section IV and the Technical Volume template, including maximum page lengths.
+The Technical Volume must conform to the content and form requirements in Section IV.C. and the Technical Volume template, including the maximum number of pages.
 The template is available under 'Application Forms and Templates' for this FOA on IE-Exchange at https://ie-exchange.energy.gov.
 The use of the template is not required; however, the information included within the template is required.